 Holders of the eVisa for Thailand can pass through a dedicated fast lane instead of waiting in long lines at the border.
-To promote the new online system, the Government of the Kingdom of Thailand has decided to waive the 2,000 Baht fee until the 31st or October 2019.
+To promote the online system, the Government of the Kingdom of Thailand has decided to waive the 2,000 Baht fee until the 30th of April 2020.

 Does Chinese need an eVisa on Arrival to Thailand?

 Yes.
-The Government of the Kingdom of Thailand is currently waiving the additional visa on arrival payment of 2,000 Baht (approximately 61 USD) until the 31tst of October 2019 in order to promote the Thai eVOA for Chinese citizens.
+The Government of the Kingdom of Thailand is currently waiving the additional visa on arrival payment of 2,000 Baht (approximately 61 USD) until the 30th of April 2020 in order to promote the Thai eVOA for Chinese citizens.
 After this date, travelers from China may be required to make an additional payment of 2,000 Baht for the electronic visa on arrival.

 How to Get a Thailand Electronic Visa on Arrival for Chinese?